muammar/muammar.github.io.old/en/index.md

 - Júlio César de Mello e Souza, "El Hombre que Calculaba".
 - Franz Kafka, "La metamorfosis".
 - JRR Tolkien, "The Hobbit".
+- Peter J. Feibelman, "A PhD is not enough".

 And many more...
 I'll put them when I have more time..